Dr Rose Martin

 This research is significant as it provides a lens through which to critically extend theory on cultural identity, acculturation and social inclusion.
 The study is timely due to the current implications of the Syrian Civil War on artistic practices - the destruction of cultural archives, the disbursement of dancers, and the need to document and share dance histories that may otherwise be lost.
 Through a multi-sited ethnographic narrative enquiry, engaging with interviews and film documentation, I will capture the dance stories of Syrian dancers to construct a pluralistic understanding of Syrian culture and society.
 An ethnographic mode of investigation will allow for rich descriptive narratives to emerge and stories to be told, in turn offering unique understandings of the relationship between dance, society and politics.
 Through documenting these diaspora voices and filming their ongoing re-imagining of dance and identity in their locations of exile, histories of dance in Syria will be continued, and insights into dance and the exile experience will be shared.
 By exploring Syrian dance history facing two ways, both pasts and futures can be re-imagined as a means of transcending the present.

 It is clear that future reconstruction of Syrian civil society will require a critical historicizing of dance in Syria, extending beyond dominant political and cultural narratives, recognizing existing cultural pluralism.
 This research intends to fill a void within current discourse, contributing to new knowledge of dance, culture and politics in the Arab world.
 This project would utilize funding to engage in fieldwork to gather the stories from those within Syrian diaspora populations, and to construct creative dance documentaries.
-The expected outcomes include one book publication on the dance histories of Syria, two short films documenting the ongoing dance practices in locations of exile, and one short film documenting the field research journey.

 Current PhD supervision: